UBC-MDS/introduction-machine-learning/chapters/en/slides/module2/module2_12.md

 Notes:

-There are many other hyperparameters for decision trees you can explore at the link
+There are many other hyperparameters for decision trees that you can explore at the link
 <a href="https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html" target="_blank">here</a>
 .